KorbinianKuhn/express-router/README.md

 options

-- `next (boolean)`: Next a NotFoundError after sending response.
+- `next (boolean)`: Next a NotFoundError or MethodNotAllowedError after sending response.
 Default false.
-- `message (string)`: Set a custom message.
+- `messageNotFound (string)`: Set a custom message for 404 errors.
 Default 'Not found.'
+- `nameNotFound (string)`: Set a custom error name for 404 errors.
+Default 'not_found'
+- `messageMethodNotAllowed (string)`: Set a custom message for 405 errors.
+Default 'Method not allowed.'
+- `nameMethodNotAllowed (string)`: Set a custom error name for 405 errors.
+Default 'method_not_allowed'
 - `strict (boolean)`: Only allow routes that contain lowercase letters, numbers or dashes.
 Default true.

 ## Testing